frtunikj/sdc_kidnapped_vehicle/README.md

 This project implementes a 2 dimensional particle filter in C++.
 The particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step the filter will also get observation and control data.
 A paper published by Sebastan Thrun explaining particle filter can be find [here](http://robots.stanford.edu/papers/thrun.pf-in-robotics-uai02.pdf).

 The Udacity code basis for the project can be find [here](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project).
 Only `particle_filter.cpp`, `particle_filter.h` and `CMakeLists.txt` files have been modified.
-In addition, the files in data folder and `main_io.cpp` have been taken from the same repo 4829b0 in order to be able to run the program without the simulator.
+In addition, the files in data folder and `main_io.cpp` have been taken from the same repository **4829b0** in order to be able to run the program without the simulator.

 The result of the localization is depected on the figure below.